TheNeonLightning/3sem/README.md

 • Added labels and different jump commands with or without condition.

-• Wrote factorial calculation and quadratic equation solution on the emu- lator’s assembler language.
+• Wrote factorial calculation and quadratic equation solution on the emulator’s assembler language.

 • Used own stack in the project.